Recruitment & Admissions

 1. Aims of the Policy

-1.2 The DoGenius Ltd has adopted the UUK Fair Admissions Code of Practice and this policy has been developed to ensure that its recruitment and admissions practice protect applicants, support fairness and transparency.
+1.2 The DoGenius Institute has adopted the UUK Fair Admissions Code of Practice and this policy has been developed to ensure that its recruitment and admissions practice protect applicants, support fairness and transparency.

 1.4 The policy also takes account of the Office for Students requirement that ‘students are recruited to courses for which they have the capability to achieve a successful outcome’.